 - A helpful, knowledgable, personal service

-- An advanced estimate of the fee for making a will
+- An advance estimate of the fee for making a Will

-To instruct us to draw up a will you need to either contact us for an initial consultation.
-Initially you should consider who you wish to benefit from your estate including any specific gifts you wish to make.
+To instruct us to draw up a Will, you need to contact us for an initial consultation.
+Initially you should consider whom you wish to benefit from your estate, including any specific gifts you wish to make.
 You also need to consider whom you want to deal with your affairs in the event of your death.
 You may find it useful to download the questionnaire attached to this site for completion ahead of the initial meeting.